ChargePi/ChargePi-go/docs/client/installing-libraries.md

 ## Read before continuing

-The process of installing the dependencies was automated by creating a script in the docs' folder for installing the necessary dependencies.
+The process of installing the dependencies was automated by creating a [script](../install-dependencies.sh) for installing the necessary dependencies.
 The script has only one argument: weather or not you want to install Go on your device.
 It is recommended you use this if you do not want to configure anything.

 Usage: